Have you ever wondered why Google doesn’t use Chrome on Android TV or operating systems?

 Their official solution was to sideload it, using one of the methods above.

-That said, no matter how you install or sideload Chrome on your Android TV device, you may find it challenging to use.
+No matter how you install or sideload Chrome on your Android TV device, you may find it challenging to use.

 As I mentioned earlier, Chrome isn’t designed to be used with a TV remote.
 Even the NVIDIA Shield TV remote, as good as it is, doesn’t work that well with Chrome.

-Personally, I found that controlling the cursor, even when using an air mouse remote, made navigating around a web page frustrating.
+I found that controlling the cursor, even when using an air mouse remote, made navigating around a web page frustrating.